wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

    b.
 Create <strong>automated test scripts</strong> (based on <a href="#Procedures">documented procedures</a>) to verify whether the system works "end-to-end" (for different personas), to identify whether the sytem still works after changes.
 Kinda like auto-fill on steroids.

    c.
-Dan: Upgrade front-end server version upgrade (to TLS 1.2, Python, etc.).
+Dan: Upgrade front-end server version upgrade (to Ruby, Postgres, TLS 1.2 for Braintree, etc.).

    d.
 Wilson: Create instructions (this page) to enable volunteers to create a dev environment and contribute changes.